 - We believe in Jesus Christ our Lord, the incarnate Son of God, uniquely God-man and the only Saviour.
 We believe in His virgin birth, sinless life, sacrificial death, bodily resurrection and ascension.
 We believe He has achieved the final defeat of Satan and all evil powers.

 - We believe in the justification of sinners by God’s grace, through faith in Christ alone.

 - We believe in the Holy Spirit and His convicting, regenerating, sanctifying and reviving work.
 He guides and empowers individuals and churches in their service to God and all people.

 - We believe in the unity and priesthood of all believers who together form the one, holy, universal, apostolic church.

 - We believe in the visible, personal return of Jesus Christ in power and great glory to judge both the living and the dead.
 We believe that the Scriptures set out only two destinies for humanity; the joyful prospect of eternal life in the presence of God for those who have received Christ and the agonising prospect of eternal separation from God for those who have rejected Him.

-As an evangelistic mission, in fellowship with local churches in many countries, we are called to be a worshiping, praying and caring fellowship committed to worldwide evangelism.
-We rejoice in our partnership with local churches on all continents, and pray that God will make us a humble, vigorous, attractive fellowship, bringing the good news especially to those who have never heard of Jesus Christ.
+As an evangelistic mission, in fellowship with local churches in many countries, we are called to be a worshipping, praying and caring fellowship committed to worldwide evangelism.
+We rejoice in our partnership with local churches on all continents and pray that God will make us a humble, vigorous, attractive fellowship, bringing the good news especially to those who have never heard of Jesus Christ.

 |1853||Hudson Taylor embarks on his first missionary voyage to China.|